Date of Publishing: February 4, 2020

 With more than 10,000 restaurants operating within its borders that total $10 billion in sales, the state of Oregon (and its restaurant industry) is thriving.

-But if you want to keep your restaurant thriving, you’ll have to ensure you’re closely following Oregon’s restaurant labor laws.
+But if you want to keep your restaurant thriving, you have to ensure you’re following Oregon’s restaurant labor laws.
 Violating even one of these laws can ruin the name that you’ve worked so hard to build for your restaurant business.

-Getting caught doing wrong by your restaurant employees isn’t the wisest financial move either.
-In 2018, one Oregon restaurant was fined $580,000 for violating tip pooling laws.
+Doing wrong by your restaurant employees isn’t a wise financial move.
+In 2018, one Oregon restaurant was fined over $375,000 for keeping employees’ tips.

 Oregon Employee Pay Regulations